Your genitals also change during puberty.

 How the clitoris and penis change depends on how much T the body has and if the body can react to it.

-If the body responds a lot to T and you have lots of T in your body, your clitoris might see some growth.
-Same for penises—If your body responds to T and has lots of it made from gonads or from hormones, the penis will probably become larger during puberty.
+If the body responds a lot to T and you have lots of T in your body, your clitoris might grow.
+This is the same for penises—If your body responds to T and has lots of it made from gonads or from hormones, the penis will usually become larger during puberty.

 Differences in the penis, testes, and the genital area can happen for many different reasons.
 No two people have exactly the same genitals.
 Genitals can look very different and still be perfectly healthy.